Local Galois representations of Swan conductor one: Introduction

 In this paper, we consider the case where $p$ divides $n$.
-In this case, the $n$-dimensional simple epipelagic representations are not essentially tame.
-Moreover, if $n$ is a power of $p$, they can not be induced from any proper subgroups.
+In this case, the simple supercuspidal representations of $\iGL_n (K)$ are not essentially tame.
+Moreover, if $n$ is a power of $p$, the irreducible representations of the Weil group $W_K$ of Swan conductor $1$, which correspond to the simple supercuspidal representations via the local Langlands correspondence, cannot be induced from any proper subgroup.
 Such representations are called primitive (cf.~\cite{KocCprim}).
-For simple epipelagic representations, we have a simple characterization of the local Langlands correspondence given in \cite{BHLepi}.
-Actually, based on the characterization, Bushnell-Henniart study the restriction to the wild inertia subgroup of Langlands parameter for the simple epipelagic representations.
-It gives a description of the local Langlands correspondence for the simple epipelagic representations up to some character twists.
-On the other hand, the construction of the simple epipelagic representations of $W_K$ is a non-trivial problem, if we don't use the local Langlands correspondence.
-What we will do in this paper is \begin{itemize} \item to construct the simple epipelagic representations of $W_K$ without appealing to the existence of the local Langlands correspondence, and \item to give a description of the local Langlands correspondence for the simple epipelagic representations without character twists ambiguity. \end{itemize} Let $\ell$ be a prime number different from $p$.
-For the construction of the simple epipelagic representations of $W_K$, we use etale cohomology of an Artin-Schreier $\ell$-adic sheaf on $\bA_{k^{\rmac}}^1$, where $k^{\rmac}$ is an algebraic closure of $k$.
-It will be possible to avoid usage of geometry in the construction of the simple epipelagic representations of $W_K$.
-However, we prefer this approach, because \begin{itemize} \item we can use geometric tools such as the Lefschetz trace formula and the product formula of Deligne-Laumon to study the constructed representations, and \item the construction works also for $\ell$-adic integral coefficients and mod $\ell$ coefficients. \end{itemize} A description of the local Langlands correspondence for the simple epipelagic representations is discussed in \cite{ITreal3} in the special case where $n=p=2$.
+For simple supercuspidal representations, we have a straightforward characterization of the local Langlands correspondence given in \cite{BHLepi}.
+Further, Bushnell--Henniart study the restriction to the wild inertia subgroup of the Langlands parameters for the simple supercuspidal representations explicitly.
+Actually, the restriction to the wild inertia subgroup already determines the original Langlands parameters up to character twists, but we need additional data, which appear in Bushnell--Henniart's characterization, to pin down the correct Langlands parameters.
+On the other hand, the construction of the irreducible representations of $W_K$ of Swan conductor $1$ is a non-trivial problem.
+What we will do in this paper is \begin{itemize} \item to construct the irreducible representations of $W_K$ of Swan conductor $1$ without appealing to the existence of the local Langlands correspondence, and \item to give a description of the Langlands parameters themselves for the simple supercuspidal representations. \end{itemize} Let $\ell$ be a prime number different from $p$.
+For the construction of the irreducible representations of $W_K$ of Swan conductor $1$, we use etale cohomology of an Artin--Schreier $\ell$-adic sheaf on $\bA_{k^{\rmac}}^1$, where $k^{\rmac}$ is an algebraic closure of $k$.
+It will be possible to avoid usage of geometry in the construction of the irreducible representations of $W_K$ of Swan conductor $1$.
+However, we prefer this approach, because \begin{itemize} \item we can use geometric tools such as the Lefschetz trace formula and the product formula of Deligne--Laumon to study the constructed representations, and \item the construction works also for $\ell$-adic integral coefficients and mod $\ell$ coefficients. \end{itemize} A description of the local Langlands correspondence for the simple supercuspidal representations is discussed in \cite{ITreal3} in the special case where $n=p=2$.
 Even in the special case, our method in this paper is totally different from that in \cite{ITreal3}.

 We explain the main result.
 We write $n=p^e n'$, where $n'$ is prime to $p$.
 We fix a uniformizer $\varpi$ of $K$ and an isomorphism $\iota \colon \ol{\bQ}_{\ell} \simeq \bC$.